 I have a heavy-duty chain under the canteen with a hefty combination Master lock in case I’m in a place where I want to lock up my bike to a light post or something.

 I strapped a multicam molle waist pack to the underside of the handlebars.
 I use the clips on the side to hook the blanket’s straps onto.
-I keep tools, bungee cords, a Surefire E1l flashlight, spare CR123a batteries, emergency food, an emergency blanket and a Sawyer MINI water purifier inside.
+I keep tools, bungee cords, a SureFire E1L flashlight, spare CR123a batteries, emergency food, an emergency blanket and a Sawyer MINI water purifier inside.
 BTW, that MINI is the best water purifier I’ve found for this kind of thing.
 I have one in my go bag, one in my main pack, and one on the bike.
 You need to think of what mechanical issues you want to be ready for and then figure out what exact tools you’d need to fix them.
 When I had an old Sportster, I used to carry spare parts like spark plugs, light bulbs and points.

 I also hung a pair of earplugs on the outside that are great for long-distance riding or trying to sleep with a bunch of rowdy bikers partying through the night.

 On the bottom of the fork hangs a US Army guardian bell that my son bought me to keep the evil gremlins off my bike.

 Down the center of the tank is a canvas scabbard containing a SOG Seal knife set to be pulled out knife edge down (the knife fighting style I learned in Hwa-Rang Do) and a sharpening stone.
 This is the knife I wore on my body armor in Iraq and Afghanistan.
 I pegged a Harley sunglass holder thingy on the front to be able to hang sunglasses off of when I’m not wearing them – and for the look.

 I put a desert tan heavy duty combat belt across the tank to be able to hang a couple items off of.
 On the top of the tank are two grenade pouches (Army issued) attached to the belt that keep my gloves, sunscreen and chap stick.

-On the right side of the belt, I hung a multicam double M4/M9 magazine.
-I keep a pair of clear wayfarer sunglasses for night time and a pair of prescription ray ban sunglasses in the M4 pouches and a multi-tool (Army issued) and CRKT knife in the M9 pouches.
+On the right side of the belt, I hung a multicam double M4/M9 magazine pouch.
+I keep a pair of clear wayfarer sunglasses for night time and a pair of prescription ray ban sunglasses in the M4 pouches and a Gerber multitool (Army issued) and folding knife in the M9 pouches.

-On the left of the tank is a Pelican M6 2330 flashlight in a digicam M9 magazine pouch.
+On the left of the tank is a Pelcian M6 flashlight in a digicam M9 magazine pouch.
 The Pelican takes CR123a batteries so I have a couple spares.

-For emergency comms in case my cell phone won’t reach, I have a Yaesu VX-6r ham radio in a multicam pouch above the holster.
+For emergency comms in case my cell phone won’t reach, I have a Tri-Band Yaesu VX-6R submersible handheld ham radio in a multicam pouch above the holster.
 It’s waterproof so I don’t have to worry about it getting caught in the rain, which is pretty rare here in AZ anyway.
 It has an upgraded antenna for longer reach that you can see lying across the saddle bag.
 It won’t reach across the country but you only need to reach a repeater or luck into someone driving or living nearby.

 One of my next updates to the bike will be to add a 12v receptacle so I can charge the Yaesu or my cell phone.
 I installed a 12v plug onto the side of it.
 It’ll work for now to charge my cell phone or Yaesu etc but I may want to move it later on to a place that is easier to access.
 It’s connected to the key-on power at the moment too but I’ll be changing that to it’s own line directly through the battery via its own fuse so I don’t have to run the whole bike just for the 12v plug to work.

-On the left side, I hung a 1 quart digicam canteen cover.
+On the left side, I hung a canteen pouch.
 I keep my altoids tin can EDC gear survival kit that has items for firestarting, fishing, etc., as well as a lighter wrapped in electrical tape in the small pouches on the side.
 I keep the top open and drop the water bottle I drink as I’m riding in it for easy reach.

 Just as an example of how you can use things you find to make repairs or improve things, I took a 50ml Jack Daniels bottle, cut out the back and filled it with filter material.
 It’s not a Jameson, which would go with my bike better but I can’t find any of those in plastic.

-I use a pair of La Rosa saddle bags on the sides.
+I use a pair of La Rosa rigid saddlebags on the sides.
 I keep a couple of water bottles, my 1st Aid kit, and whatever I’m needing for the day.
 They don’t hold a lot but I don’t have a full dresser to work with and I have a hardtail frame.